kristopolous/quick-color/README.md

-## A clean open-source hacker-friendly color converter.
+**quick-color** strives to be a clean open-source hacker-friendly color manipulator and converter.
+It seeks for maximum utility and functionality with minimum interface and overhead; a desk-calculator for colors.

 <h3> Click <a href="http://9ol.es/quick-color/">Here for a Live version</a>!</h3>